 The services contained in this section enable the Owner to monitor and analyze web traffic and can be used to keep track of User behavior.

-Google Analytics is a web analysis service provided by Google LLC or by Google Ireland Limited, depending on the location Health Improvement Commission is accessed from, (“Google”).
+Google Analytics is a web analysis service provided by Google LLC or by Google Ireland Limited, depending on how the Owner manages the Data processing, (“Google”).
 Google utilizes the Data collected to track and examine the use of Health Improvement Commission, to prepare reports on its activities and share them with other Google services.

 Google may use the Data collected to contextualize and personalize the ads of its own advertising network.